 There are pockets of geography around the world called Blue Zones where people typically live to an older age more so than the rest of the world.
 One of the principles people follow is to “Move Naturally.”
 People are less concerned with getting on the elliptical or treadmill (though I encourage you to do it if you can) than they are about building movement into their natural routine.
 Here’s an example.
 If my mother-in-law, 85, is visiting us and we are on the first floor of our house and she has to use the bathroom, instead of using the perfectly functional powder room on the first floor, she will walk up the steps to the farthest bathroom in the house.
 That is moving naturally.
 And women tend to do this more so than men.
 Consider that two, twenty-minute walks a day can make your real age five years younger.
 So encourage dad to move naturally and incorporate this idea of moving naturally into your routine too.

-Before any exercise routine, be sure to stretch.
-It’s more important as we age.
-Believe me I know.
+Stretching is important for everyone, and even more so as we age.
+Believe me, I know!
 Just getting into a squat position for me is hard.
 Stretching is basic and because it’s basic, we get lazy and don’t do it.
 The National Institutes of Health (NIH) has some great flexibility exercises for seniors that you dad may want to incorporate into his routine.
-Encourage dad to stretch in between commercials of those sports shows he is watching.
-This way he also incorporates stretching naturally into his routine.
+And remember: always warm up before stretching.
+Attempting to stretch without warming up can result in injury.
+Warm up with a few minutes of easy walking first, or if you’re planning to do other exercises, stretch after, not before.

 “Once a man passes the half-century mark, he can expect to lose 1 percent of his muscle each year for the rest of his life.”